-However, utility suppliers can now leverage already an existing SaaS provider to solve their problems, long before they even become problems and at a pace that is in line with the market.
+However, utility suppliers can now leverage an already existing SaaS provider to solve their problems long before they even become problems and at a pace that is in line with the market.

 True SaaS companies aren’t hosted on hardware.
 There are no infrastructure headaches or ongoing maintenance costs to contend with.